 2. Better attendance

 Virtual board meetings might just be the answer to your quorum problems!
-Remote sessions enable board members to attend the conference from wherever they are.
-This increases the likelihood that attendees will participate.
-Plus, you save attendees time and money by eliminating travel time and expenses.
+Remote sessions enable board members to attend the conference from anywhere with an internet connection, so they’ll be more likely to join.

 3. A more diverse board

-Your board can strive for greater diversity by including people from all over the country (or even the world) at meetings.
+In turn, that can lead to a greater diversity of skill sets and professional backgrounds on your board.
 These new perspectives will allow your company to gain valuable insights, ultimately enabling you to make more well-rounded decisions.

 4. Better governance

-Corporations and mission-driven organizations use digital meetings to make time-sensitive decisions and communicate regularly.
-A better set of tools will help your board leaders become more in control of the meetings and maintain online boardroom etiquette, directly supporting effective governance in the company.
+Digital meetings help boards make time-sensitive decisions and communicate more regularly.
+The digital tools that support those meetings can also help your board leaders achieve better control over meetings and maintain online boardroom etiquette, directly supporting effective corporate governance.

 In the long run, board leadership will benefit from having a common solution for recording and sharing meetings as well as sharing data, discussions, and files.

-Of course, there are some potential drawbacks of remote meetings.
-But addressed and anticipated in advance, the benefits far outweigh the potential disadvantages.
+Of course, there are some potential drawbacks of remote meetings as well.
+But addressed and anticipated in advance, many of these drawbacks can be mitigated successfully.

 Drawbacks of remote board meetings include: